 - MS Title Page

-- Become familiar with the Dissertation and Thesis Formatting Manual (above).
-It is strongly suggested that you print a copy of this manual for ready reference.
+- Become familiar with the Dissertation and Thesis Formatting Manual.

-- Make an appointment with Ms. Anita Smith in the Graduate School to perform an initial review of your dissertation or thesis before your defense.
-A post-defense review of your dissertation/thesis is necessary after you have defended and completed the final draft.
-Bring a printed copy of your document to the review appointment.
+- Make an appointment with Ms. Aura Young, Graduate Completion Specialist, in the Center for Graduate Life (Cone 268) to perform an initial review of your dissertation or thesis BEFORE your defense.
+An additional review of your dissertation or thesis may also be necessary after your defense if revisions were substantial.
+Please email your document to firstname.lastname@example.org at least 24 hours prior to your appointment.
+A hard copy is optional.
 Appointment times are available Monday through Thursday.
-To make an appointment, email Ms. Anita Smith at email@example.com.
+To make an appointment visit this site or email Aura directly.

 - After all necessary revisions are complete, convert the final version of the dissertation or thesis to ".pdf" format in preparation for electronic submission.
 The name of the .pdf file should be in this format “lastname-firstname-year-degree.pdf”—e.g., doe-john-2007-phd.pdf, all lowercase.

-After converting your file to the ".pdf" format, be sure to check it for the following:
+After converting your file to the ".pdf" format, be sure to check the following:

 - Did you name the main file in the proper format? (lastname-firstname-year-degree.pdf—e.g., doe-john-2007-phd.pdf).